 Much is made of the importance of using cider apples when making cider.
 Cider apples are certain cultivars that have been identified as most appropriate for cidermaking due to their balance of sugar, acid, and tannin.
 These apples are often smaller and tarter than more readily grown and available table apples (such as Red Delicious), and can resemble crab apples.
 With fun names like Yarlington Mill and Ashton Brown Jersey, these are the kinds of apples Johnny Appleseed planted across America, and he planted these apples for cider rather than for eating.
 Before refrigeration, pesticides, pasteurization, and preservation additives were common, apples just didn’t keep that well, nor did their juice.
 However, if these apples were fermented into cider, the alcohol in the cider preserved the apples in a way that allowed for some of the vitamins and nutrients to still be consumed.
 In fact, when left to their own devices, apples and pressed juice will ferment naturally after a time due to the presence of wild yeast.

 Sadly, many of these cider apple trees were tastelessly cut down during the dark time of Prohibition in the United States because those apples were deemed too tart or tannic for eating.
 Prohibition also marks the time when the word “cider” was misappropriated and used to signify what is really just cloud, non-alcoholic juice.
 Some cider apple trees survived, especially in New England, and many orchard keepers and cidermakers are now working to restore as many of these traditional apples as possible throughout the United States.
 In North Carolina, there aren’t many traditional cider apple available yet, though they are forthcoming.
 For our cider, we use as many heirloom varieties as possible and consider all the apples we use in our cider to be cider apples, whether traditionally named so or not.
-We find that the right balance of acid, sweetness, and tannin can be achieved with the apples that grow locally in North Carolina, and we’ll take the “Pepsi Challenge” with any cider made from traditional cider apples.
+We find that the right balance of acid, sweetness, and tannin can be achieved with the apples that grow locally in North Carolina.
 We chop, press, blend, and ferment from among the following apples varieties:

 ARKANSAS BLACK: Originating in Benton County, Arkansas, these heirloom apples are medium in size and round in shape with a distinctive aroma.
 Their skin is red to purple or nearly black where the apple is exposed to the sun while hanging on the tree.
 While the apple's skin is smooth with a waxy finish, the flesh of this apple is yellowish and quite hard.